Irislpx/EC504_Project/README.md

 ## Before Using

-Our project is using Python 3, and for installing the required libraries by command:
+Our project is using Python 3, and for installing the required libraries, please use command:

 ```
 $ sudo -H pip3 install -r requirement.txt